-President Biden nominated seven lawyers for positions on the United States Sentencing Commission, a move that would end their inability to amend the guidelines.
+President Biden put forth seven lawyers as sentencing commission nominees.
+These positions on the United States Sentencing Commission would end the inability to amend the guidelines.
 What is the United States Sentencing Commission?
 We have covered the United States Sentencing Commission at great length over the past few years.
-You can go here to learn more about […]
+You can go here to learn […]

 Category: Sentencing Commission